Jylen02/CY-Path/readme.txt

 			-> Check if the pawn has crossed the board (thus winning) -> Place a wall
 			-> Choose its orientation and position
-			-> Check that the wall does not extend beyond the board -> Check that there is no overlap with another wall -> Cannot place a wall on the edge of the board
+			-> Check that Sthe wall does not extend beyond the board -> Check that there is no overlap with another wall -> Cannot place a wall on the edge of the board
 			-> Check that there are a maximum of 20 walls on the board -> DFS to be applied to all players, ensuring that all players have the possibility to win
 	- If there is an error, the turn is restarted

-Unimplemented features :
-	- Human-machine interface
+Human-machine interface only features :
+	- See the rules of the game
+	- There is an icon for the application
-	- Players can choose there icon for their pawn
+	- Players have icon on their pawn
+	- Exit the game (there is no backup of the current game, all progress will be lose)
+	- Restart the game
+	- Background music & sound when we do an action (Moving a pawn)
+	- The sound's volume can be controled

+Not implemented features:
+	- Sound when we do an action (Placing a wall)

 Board display description :
 	- Players are indicated by their number